The Executive Committee oversees the activities of the Texas Schools Project.

 Dr. Rivkin’s main areas of interest are the economics and sociology of education, where he has written on a wide range of issues including teacher quality and labor markets, school desegregation, class size, special education, charter schools, student mobility, and school spending.
 He has authored and co-authored numerous publications on factors related to student outcomes.

-Prior to UT Dallas, Dr. Wildenthal held various university positions from postdoctoral research to Dean.
+Prior to UT Dallas, Dr. Wildenthal held various university positions from postdoctoral researcher to Dean.
 These universities include The University of New Mexico, Drexel University, Michigan State University, Texas A&M, Rice University and The University of Kansas.